railsdog/spree-volume-pricing/README.md

 Ranges can also be defined as "open ended."
 Open ended ranges are defined with an integer followed by a '+' character.
 These ranges are inclusive of the integer and any value higher then the integer.

-All ranges need to be expressed as Strings and must include parentheses.  "(1..10)" is considered to be a valid range.
-"1..10" is not considered to be a valid range (missing the parentheses.)
+All ranges need to be expressed as Strings and can include or exclude parentheses.  "(1..10)" and "1..10" are considered to be a valid range.

 ---